Frequently asked questions about School Streets

 At the entrances to the School Street, the official ‘no motor vehicles’ traffic sign, together with a ‘school street’ plate, tells people the times at which the restrictions are in effect.

-In some instances, we will also install advanced warning signs on approaches to the School Street.
+In some instances, we also install advanced warning signs on approaches to the School Street.

-We will produce flyers and letters to notify residents, parents, school staff and local businesses and will plan a range of engagement activities together with the school.
+Before launching a School Street, we will produce flyers and letters to notify residents, parents, school staff and local businesses and provide a range of engagement activities together with the school.

 We ask the school and anyone within the School Street to tell their visitors about the restrictions when visits are being planned.
 Visitors can park on surrounding roads outside the closure (subject to usual parking restrictions).

 We notify satnav providers so that the School Street is visible on their systems.

 How will the School Street be monitored?